 Isokinetic is a word that explains a certain type of movement.
-It is most frequently used in the medical profession, particularly within sports medicine.
-Isokinetic refers to movement at a constant speed, whether the force used in that movement changes variable.
-Additionally, unlike isotonic movement can refer to the fixed forces that we exert on objects in our daily lives, such as lifting a glass to drink, whereby the weight of the object remains stable, but the speed with which we lift the glass may differ each time.
+You may have heard medical staff, especially those in sports medicine, use it.
+It refers to movement at a constant speed, regardless of the force used.
+It’s different from isotonic movements which refers to fixed forces that we exert on objects in our daily lives.
+For instance, when lifting a glass to drink, the weight of the object remains stable.
+However, the speed with which we lift the glass may vary each time.

-In terms of exercises or muscle tests that utilize isokinetic devices, the device can be set up to operate at a certain fixed speed.
-The device will then adjust the resistance automatically, so that the operator’s joints retain the same speed of movement.
-For example, if the operator tries to deceive the device by applying more power, the device will automatically adjust its resistance to a higher level to adjust to the programmed speed.
+Set up the Isokinetic devices to operate at a certain fixed speed for exercises or muscle tests.
+The device adjusts to the resistance automatically, so that the operator’s joints retain the same speed of movement.
+Take for example, an operator tries to deceive the device by applying more power.
+Then the device will automatically adjust its resistance to a higher level to adjust to the programmed speed.

-Isokinetic devices have been utilized internationally for over 30 years for muscle training and therapy.
-Isokinetic devices are considered to be the most effective tools for testing the efficiency of muscles.
-They are the preferred tool for the training and rehabilitating of muscles of patients who have undergone joint surgery – especially patients who have undergone knee surgery.
-The Sport and Orthopaedic Center at Samitivej Sukhumvit Hospital has therefore introduced the use of isokinetic devices for the following reasons:
+Internationally, doctors and physiotherapists have been utilizing the Isokinetic devices for over 30 years for muscle training and therapy.
+These devices are considered to be the most effective tools for testing muscle efficiency.
+They are the preferred tool for training and rehabilitating muscles of patients who have undergone joint surgery, especially knee surgery.
+Therefore, the Sport and Orthopaedic Center at Samitivej Sukhumvit Hospital has introduced the use of isokinetic devices.
+Doctors will use it to:

 M.D., Faculty of Medicine , Ramathibodi Hospital, Mahidol University, 2006. , 2016